2022 Gartner® Magic Quadrant™ SIEM

 [Read more: Threat Intelligence]

 Ideally, threat hunting is happening all the time.
-The whole idea behind threat hunting is proactive security, meaning IT teams can’t get complacent and rely on their protective and passive solutions to keep their networks safe.
+The idea behind threat hunting is proactive security.

-What this might look like is monthly, bi-weekly, and weekly checks and scans through log data and other relevant network features.
+In practice, this may mean monthly, bi-weekly, and weekly checks and scans through log data and other relevant network features.
 Only by examining large pools of crowdsourced data and log data on a regular basis can threat hunters gain insight into attack tactics and respond accordingly with the steps listed above.

-Sumo Logic: Sumo Logic does a number of things to help optimize your threat hunting strategy.
-Improved analyst productivity, in conjunction with automated SOC analyst workflows, helps IT teams to perform all the routine tasks that go into threat hunting.
+Sumo Logic does a number of things to help optimize your threat-hunting strategy.
+Improved analyst productivity, in conjunction with automated security operations center (SOC) analyst workflows, helps IT teams perform all the routine tasks that go into threat hunting.
 Additionally, focused and guided workflows take resources away from managing SIEM systems and put that energy on proactive measures, like cyber threat hunting.

 Alert reduction, event correlation, anomaly detection, and deep analytic features are all optimized through Sumo Logic’s advanced, intelligent features that make threat hunting more effective, efficient, and seamless for IT teams.

-Embrace the power of a truly proactive threat-hunting strategy with Sumo Logic today.
+Embrace the power of a proactive threat-hunting strategy with Sumo Logic today.

 Reduce downtime and move from reactive to proactive monitoring.